LambdaSchool/iOS-Demo-Day/README.md

 1. What was your favorite feature to implement?
 Why?

-My favorite feature to implement was the notification.
-The notification attached to the save button is my favorite because I struggled with alerts and notifications so it was great to see it turn out the way I envisioned it.
+My favorite feature to implement is the collection view cell over the ViewController.
+Collection Views have been tough for me to grasp since unit one so I really wanted to make that part of this Units build week and did so successfully.

 2. What was your #1 obstacle or bug that you fixed?
 How did you fix it?

-The obstacle was passing the information from the individual cell to the Detail VC that I created.
-I was able to figure it out with help from the TL's and research online as well.
+I faced an obstacle but not having options and being required to have inits that throw fatal errors.
+I couldn't seem to get past that without breaking something else but after much refactoring I was able to get past that which then allowed me to continue to work on other bugs about information being passed and saved correctly.

 3. Share a chunk of code (or file) you're proud of and explain why.
-//This was super hard for me to learn when we went over it in class so I was happy to be able to better implement it in my project
+I typically have a hard time reading documentation but luckily I was able to make sense of it and create this function.

-@IBAction func saveNoteTapped(_ sender: Any) {
+private func recordAndTranscribe() {
+recognitionRequest = SFSpeechAudioBufferRecognitionRequest()

+let monologueURL = createNewRecordingURL() let node = audioEngine.inputNode
-    guard let noteTitle = noteTitleTextField.text,
+let recordingFormat = node.outputFormat(forBus: 0)
+node.installTap(onBus: 0, bufferSize: 1024, format: recordingFormat) { buffer, _ in
+self.recognitionRequest?.append(buffer)
+}
+audioEngine.prepare()
+do {
+try audioEngine.start()
+} catch {
+NSLog("Error grabbing voice input: \(error)")
+}
-        let noteDescription = noteTextView.text else { return }
+guard let request = recognitionRequest, let speechRecognizer = speechRecognizer, speechRecognizer.isAvailable else { return }

-    delegate?.noteWasCreated(Notes(noteTitle: noteTitle, noteDescription: noteDescription))
-    let alert = UIAlertController(title: "Note Created!", message: "Your new note has been saved", preferredStyle: .alert) alert.addAction(UIAlertAction(title: "Finished", style: .default){
-        (UIAlertAction) -> Void in
-        self.navigationController?.popToRootViewController(animated: true)
+recognitionTask = speechRecognizer.recognitionTask(with: request, resultHandler: { result, error in
+if let result = result {
+let monoText = result.bestTranscription.formattedString
+self.textView.text = monoText
+self.monologueURL = monologueURL
+} else if let error = error {
+NSLog("Error recognizing speech: \(error)")
+}
+})
+}

 4. What is your elevator pitch?
 (30 second description your Grandma or a 5-year old would understand)